Board of Directors

 Shep's involvement with agriculture extends back to his childhood.
 From an early age, he was responsible for daily chores on his family's dairy farm in Storrs, CT.
 Shep is deeply passionate about helping to support and grow local agricultural businesses.
 Throughout his adult life, he has worked at a variety of farms and nonprofits seeking to strengthen the ties between farms and community members.
 Shep arrived in Chapel Hill in 2015 when his wife was accepted as a PhD candidate at UNC.
 Over the last two years, he has been thrilled to immerse himself in the bustling and dynamic local food scene in the Triangle area.
 In 2017, Shep joined the Farmer Foodshare team as the Wholesale Market Coordinator.
 He is very enthusiastic about the opportunities this role provides to help small farmers grow and sustain their businesses.

-Claire Charny - Distribution Associate
+Claire Charny - Warehouse and distribution coordinator

 Originally hailing from Washington DC, Claire moved to Durham in the spring of 2017 to further pursue an 8+ year career in small scale agriculture.
 After receiving a bachelor's degree in Women and Gender Studies from Brandeis University in Massachusetts, she decided growing food - the basis for animal life - was the most useful career she could pursue.
 Agriculture, specifically vegetable and flower production, has taken her around the world - from Virginia, to Sri Lanka, California, France, Chicago, Michigan, and now North Carolina.
 She is a lover of animals and the natural world, and believes passionately in building a fair and just society.
 When she is not delivering produce for Farmer Foodshare, she can be found working on the business plan for a future farm endeavor, roller skating, and going on mountain adventures.